Freytes/CS232/assignment_5/Readme.md

 - GUI interface which leverages JavaFx for a dynamic experience.
 - Implements a Table which is populated from user input.
-    - Grand total is automatically populated from the 'Price' column.
+    - Grand total is automatically populated from the 'Price' column multiplied by the quantity.
-    - Budget is fixed at 59.00 usd but can be user defined (feature to be implemented at a later date.)
+    - Budget can be customized via user input.

 - The Shopping Cart Application allows users to add items from a different page.
 - Allows users to enter a Item name value and strips out all non Alphabetic characters.

     - The Item name cannot be duplicated and must be unique.
 - Allows user to enter a Item Priority value which is auto-populated [1-10].
-    - Multiple Itme Priority can be used, the shopping cart application generated a unique ID per item in the cart.
+    - Multiple Item Priorities can be used, the shopping cart application generated a unique ID per item in the cart.

 - Input verification which removes the following:
      - White Spaces.